TNKASE- tenecteplase kit

 • 4 CONTRAINDICATIONS

-TNKase is contraindicated in patients with [see Warnings and Precautions (5.1)]:
+TNKase is contraindicated in any patients with:

 • Active internal bleeding